Grab the Moment: Melodi Grand Prix

 The song was one of 1035 songs which was submitted to NRK competition for Eurovision 2017, and was among the ten who were selected to participate in the final in Oslo Spektrum, Saturday 11 March.

 The song was the fourth entry on the scene, with Aleksander Walmann as vocalist, while Joakim With Steen stood on the stage as a DJ, wearing a lightmask.
 Steen attended the artist name, JOWST, which is an acronym of the initials of his name.
 In the first round "Grab the Moment" got the most Summit Points from the international juries, and it was one of four songs that advanced to the gold final.
 Eventually "Grab the Moment" was named the winner after receiving the most SMS votes from Norwegian viewers in the gold final.
 The song received 46,064 SMS votes, around 6,000 more than second place Ammunition.

 "Grab the Moment" thus represented Norway in the second semi-final of the Eurovision Song Contest in Kyiv on 11 May 2017.

 Eurovision Song Contest

 JOWST and Walmann were confirmed to be taking part in Melodi Grand Prix 2017, Norway's national selection for the Eurovision Song Contest 2017, on 7 February 2017.
 In the final, held on 11 March, JOWST and Walmann received the maximum 12 points from four of the eleven international juries in addition to winning the televote.
 They subsequently advanced to the gold final, where they won the competition.
 Norway competed in the second semi-final of the Eurovision Song Contest on 11 May 2017, qualifying for the grand final in 5th position after their jury result of 3rd and televote result of 8th were combined.
-JOWST performed 17th at the grand final on May 13, 2017, finishing in 10th position, receiving a combined total of 158 points from the jury vote and televote.
+JOWST performed 17th at the grand final on 13 May 2017, finishing in 10th position and receiving a combined total of 158 points from the jury vote and televote.